John Logan (writer): Personal life and other activities

+Logan is openly gay.
+He is married to Irish choreographer Tommy Tonge.
+Logan is actively involved in philanthropic activities through his charitable foundation, which supports arts education, access to live theatre, and supporting environmental conservation.

-As of January 2022 he is a major benefactor of a small independent theatre company in Adelaide, South Australia, run by Rob Croser, called Independent Theatre.
+He is a major benefactor of a small independent theatre company in Adelaide, South Australia, run by Rob Croser, called called Independent Theatre.
 Several of his plays have been produced there, including Never the Sinner (1992, 1994, 2004); Hauptmann (1993); The View from Golgotha (1996); Red (2011; about artist Mark Rothko); Peter and Alice (2014), and he has travelled to Adelaide several times to see his plays as well as work on other productions.